Fulguritude/Schelling-Games-Engine/README.md

 I like agent-based models.
 I also like the interaction of discrete and continuous mathematics.
 I found this subject interesting.
 I did this over a couple of days.

 I tried to emphasize three things above all:

 - make the code modular to reinforce composability

 - make my code as configurable as possible

 - not sacrifice semantic type-hinting

 Secondary objectives:

 - have the app be sufficiently user-friendly and intuitive

-- have it not be painfully slow
+- have it not be painfully slow (in the end, it's decently fast, except for export)

 ## Installation & execution